szabgab/perlmaven.com/sites/en/pages/blogging-with-riji.md

 ---

-<b>Riji</b> which means diary in Chinese is a simple blog tool using Markdown and Git.
+**Riji** which means diary in Chinese is a simple blog tool using Markdown and Git.

 ## Background